Scarlet Finale! (Demo)

 What does this company do?
 What is the company’s name?
 What are the procedures that have to be followed?
 How many employees are there?
 Faith didn’t have a clue and truthfully he didn’t care about the actual answers to those questions.

 It’s not that he was exactly troubled about taking over the company.
 Faith never intended to take over in the first place.
-He would go there and shut down the company on the spot.
-But having to go out of his way to travel to a place he was not familiar with was a bother, it was an inconvenience.
+He would go there and shut down the place on the spot.
+It's just that having to go out of his way to travel to a place he was not familiar with was a bother, it was an inconvenience.

-Then again, he knew he had nothing better to do, so he decided to do it anyway.
+Then again, he knew he had nothing better to do, that's why he decided to do it anyway.

 Faith’s sharp and menacing red eyes were locked on the vast road before him as he continued to accelerate.